 There are a number of steps in the Western blot process and many of these contribute to getting Western Blot images that are publication-worthy.
-For instance, if you do not have adequate blocking, then you can end up with lots of background noise.
+For instance, if you do not have adequate blocking, you can end up with lots of background noise.
 While you may essentially see the answer you have been looking for, if the image of the Western blot is not ideal, it can bring into question the validity of the result all together.

-1. Thoroughly Plan Your Experiment
+AZURE EXPERT TIP #1: Thoroughly Plan Your Experiment

-2. Get a Variety of Exposures
+AZURE EXPERT TIP #2: Get a Variety of Exposures

 A key part of getting publication-worthy Western blot images is the exposure and how the image is acquired.
 As a graduate student, I heard countless times about how I did not get the correct exposure of the Western blot.
 It took me a good while to figure out that it is really important to get a variety of exposures from faint to over-exposed.
 Having a number of exposures not only allows you to fully assess the data, but it also gives you a number of options for use in a publication.

-3. Label and Organize
+AZURE EXPERT TIP #3: Label and Organize

 With this in mind, always make sure to take the time to label each lane (right on the film if you did not use an imager), add the date, and make it very clear which experiment the exposures go with.
 You will likely perform many Western blot experiments.
 It can take years to get the data needed for a paper.
 Instead of trying to figure out which Western blot images go with which experiment you did 2 years ago, save yourself the time and headache by making sure everything is organized and labeled well the first time.

 FREE WESTERN BLOT eBOOK